boostaboosh/boostaboosh/README.md

 - 👋 Hi, I’m @boostaboosh
 - 👀 I’m interested in ... being a better programmer
-- 🌱 I’m currently learning ... web development
+- 🌱 I’m currently learning ...
+Processing
 - 💞️ I’m looking to collaborate on ... cool projects that will add to my experience
 - 📫 How to reach me ...